Abby's House Board of Directors

 Ad Hoc Committees -- Sometimes we have special projects that require a committee to oversee them.

-If you're interested in exploring the possibility of joining our board, please complete the Prospective Board/Committee Form to obtain more information, or contact Edla Ann Bloom, Executive Director, (508) 756-5486 extension 18.
+If you're interested in exploring the possibility of joining our board, please complete the Prospective Board/Committee Form to obtain more information, or contact Stephane Page, Executive Director, (508) 756-5486 extension 18.

 - About Us